sruthiperu/yummer/README.md

 ### 8. Populate the recipe database

 The live app contains over 225,000 recipes.
-The recipe dataset and PostgreSQL database dump are not included in this repository because of their large file sizes.
+Due to their large file sizes, the recipe dataset and PostgreSQL database dump are not included in this repo.

-To populate the database locally, I would recommend using a publicly available recipe dataset.
-For example, you can use a recipe dataset from Kaggle (like I did) or another free data source.
+To populate the database locally, I would recommend using a publicly available recipe dataset -- for example, a recipe dataset from Kaggle (like I did) or another free data source.

-The repository includes an import_recipes.py script for importing recipe data into PostgreSQL.
+This repo includes an import_recipes.py script for importing recipe data into PostgreSQL.

 Before running import_recipes.py, be sure to update the csv path on line 133 to point to the location of your downloaded dataset.